jhc36-duke-edu/srclibdukeedu/searchlibrarydukeedu-20180809-0950.md

 To use Duke's resources efficiently and accomplish the goal of retrofitting some accessibility fixes in a timely manner, this review is limited to issues that will make it possible for a screen reader user to use the advanced search.
 It does not make it super easy to use, but it does make it possible to use.
 It does not cover issues like color contrast which would not benefit a screen reader only user.

 This assessment is on a website that was made many years ago, its is not fair to compare it to an accessibility standard that did not exist when it was created.
-Assessments are in no way a commentary on how a websites was created or its code.
-It is simply a collection of recipes to improve its functionality and compliance with current standards.
+Assessments are in no way a commentary on how a website was created or its code.
+It is simply a collection of improvements and recipes to improve its functionality and compliance with current standards.

 This report was put together with haste in one day.
 These normally take 20 or 30 hours.
 Please excuse any spelling or grammar errors ;-)